 There are three restaurants on the property.
 The Lakeside Café is open for breakfast and dinner.
 The copper Room is only open for dinner and dancing (although friends who attempted to go dancing said the band was the first one they had seen that could make Mustang Sally sound like elevator music!)
 The only restaurant open for lunch was the Islands Bar, which had very limited accessible seating.
 (One day we sat in a corner with a low coffee table between us and our meals in our laps.)
 Prices in the restaurants were generally expensive.

 Hot Spring Pools Access

 Access to the hot spring pools was not very good.
 There was a flight of stairs down to the pool area.
-An elevator took you to a level below the pool area, and you then had to use two very steep ramps (one without hand rails) to get back up to the pools.
+An elevator took you to a level below the pool area, and you then had to use two very steep ramps (one without handrails) to get back up to the pools.

 The family pool has ramped access making it not too bad to get into.
-The adult pool area for those of us who may wish to avoid screaming, jumping children was accessible but the pool itself was a regular pool with no lifts or ramps.
+The adult pool area for those of us who may wish to avoid screaming, and jumping children was accessible but the pool itself was a regular pool with no lifts or ramps.

 Our room was quite large with easy access on both sides of the bed.
-We had a lovely view of the lake from our balcony, although we did not use it because of a warning not to open the door because sand flies were a problem and that they could even get through the mesh of the screen door.
+We had a lovely view of the lake from our balcony, although we did not use it because of a warning not to open the door because sand flies were a problem and they could even get through the mesh of the screen door.